rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ## Registering Plugins With Metaclasses

-Suppose a specific single class represents a pluging in your code.
+Suppose a specific single class represents a plugin in your code.
 You can write a metaclass to keep track of all of the plugins so than you don't have to count them manually.

 ```python
 registry = {}